Extreme ultraviolet lithography: Fab tool output

-Source: ASML to ship EUV tools
+Requirements for EUV steppers, given the number of layers in the design that require EUV, the number of machines, and the desired throughput of the fab, assuming 24 hours per day operation.

 Masks

 EUV photomasks work by reflecting light, which is achieved by using multiple alternating layers of molybdenum and silicon.
 This is in contrast to conventional photomasks which work by blocking light using a single chromium layer on a quartz substrate.
-An EUV mask consists of 40 alternating silicon and molybdenum layers; this multilayer acts to reflect the extreme ultraviolet light through Bragg diffraction; the reflectance is a strong function of incident angle and wavelength, with longer wavelengths reflecting more near normal incidence and shorter wavelengths reflecting more away from normal incidence.
-The pattern is defined in a tantalum-based absorbing layer over the multilayer.
-The multilayer may be protected by a thin ruthenium layer.
+An EUV mask consists of 40–50 alternating silicon and molybdenum layers; this is a multilayer which acts to reflect the extreme ultraviolet light through Bragg diffraction; the reflectance is a strong function of incident angle and wavelength, with longer wavelengths reflecting more near normal incidence and shorter wavelengths reflecting more away from normal incidence.
+The multilayer may be protected by a thin ruthenium layer, called a capping layer.
+The pattern is defined in a tantalum-based absorbing layer over the capping layer.

 Blank photomasks are mainly made by two companies: AGC Inc. and Hoya Corporation.
-A blank photomask is covered with photoresist, which is then baked (solidified) in an oven, and later exposed to laser light, using maskless lithography.
-The exposed photoresist is developed (removed) and the unprotected areas are etched.
+Ion-beam deposition equipment mainly made by Veeco is often used to deposit the multilayer.
+A blank photomask is covered with photoresist, which is then baked (solidified) in an oven, and later the pattern is defined on the photoresist using maskless lithography with an electron beam.
+This step is called exposure.
+The exposed photoresist is developed (removed), and the unprotected areas are etched.
 The remaining photoresist is then removed.
 Masks are then inspected and later repaired using an electron beam.
-Etching must be done to a very specific depth thus making etching difficult when compared with conventional photomask manufacturing.
+Etching must be done only in the absorbing layer and thus there is a need to distinguish between the capping and the absorbing layer, which is known as etch selectivity and is unlike etching in conventional photomasks, which only have one layer critical to their function.